cassidyjames/cassidyjames.github.io/_posts/2020-07-12-slimbook-pro-x.md

 Shoutout to [Star Labs](https://starlabs.systems/?rfsn=4227837.e8f025) who just use a <kbd>Super</kbd> key!
 It's OS-agnostic and not overly branded, while still being distinctly Linux-y.
 Nice touch!
 </aside>

 Over all, I love the look and feel of the keyboard.
-The reflectiveness, function keys, and Windows key keep me from calling it perfect, but it is otherwise great.
+The reflectiveness, backlight, function keys, and Windows key keep me from calling it perfect, but it is otherwise great.

 #### **Trackpad**: Big, smooth, and hinged